 A Note From The Director

-The Langston Hughes Festival is planning its 33rd annual award ceremony, scheduled for November 18, 2011.
+The Langston Hughes Festival announces its 35th annual award ceremony, scheduled for November 21, 2014.

 SO, ONCE AGAIN, COME TO HARLEM AND CELEBRATE THE HISTORIC TREASURES OF THE LANGSTON HUGHES FESTIVAL!